nalinir/DeepReg/README.md

 - [Medical Image Registration Demos using DeepReg](https://deepreg.readthedocs.io/en/latest/demo/introduction.html)
 - [Issue Tracker](https://github.com/DeepRegNet/DeepReg/issues/new/choose)

+## BrainAlignNet

+This package implements the network used in BrainAlignNet.
+For more information please see [the BrainAlignNet package](https://github.com/flavell-lab/BrainAlignNet).

+## CellDiscoveryNet

+See [CellDiscoveryNet](https://github.com/flavell-lab/DeepReg/tree/main/CellDiscoveryNet) for instructions on how to create training datasets for CellDiscoveryNet, as well as the training notebook and configuration file.

 ## Contributing

 Get involved, and help make DeepReg better!
 We want your help - **Really**.